 • aspiration;

-• oppression nervous system and violation respiratory function in a newborn.
+• oppression nervous system and violation respiratory functions in a newborn.

 Stark modification

-A woman can undergo surgery under systemic anesthesia according to the Stark modification.
-How long does this procedure last?
-Experienced surgeon 1 / 4–1 / 3 hour is enough to complete it...
-The child is removed 2 minutes after the incision of the abdominal wall.
+A woman can undergo surgery under systemic anesthesia using the Stark modification.
+How long does this procedure take?
+To an experienced surgeon 1/4–1/3 hour is enough to complete it.
+The child is taken out 2 minutes after the incision of the abdominal wall.

 How is a cesarean operation performed in the Stark modification?
 The procedure includes the following steps:

-• the abdominal wall is passed by the method of a suprapubic cross-section;
+• the abdominal wall is passed using a suprapubic transverse incision;

-• open the uterus, remove the fetus along with the afterbirth;
+• the uterus is opened, the fetus is removed along with the placenta;

-• suture defects, restore the integrity of the abdominal wall.
+• suturing defects, restoring the integrity of the abdominal wall.

 The method has the following advantages:

-• the time allotted for the operation and associated blood loss is reduced;
+• the time allotted for surgery and associated blood loss is reduced;

-• women quickly withdraw after anesthesia, they can apply the baby to the breast after 2 hours;
+• women quickly recover from anesthesia and can put the baby to the breast after 2 hours;

 • it becomes possible to do without taking antimicrobial agents;

-• it is allowed to get up after 6-8 hours.
+• You are allowed to get up after 6–8 hours.

-The main disadvantage of this method is scar on the abdomen located above the bikini line.
+The main disadvantage of this method is stomach scar, located above the bikini line.

 How long does it take to recover from anesthesia?
 There are individual fluctuations.